Develop a new treatment for sleeping sickness to replace the complex and toxic melarsoprol arsenic-based drug that kills 5% of those treated

 Jean de Dieu Liyande Walo, remote village of Yalikombo

-Effectiveness of Nifurtimox Eflornithine Combination Therapy (NECT) in T. b. gambiense second stage sleeping sickness patients in the Democratic Republic of Congo: Report from a field study.
-PLOS Neglected Tropical Diseases, November 2021.
+- 8 November 2021 - Effectiveness of Nifurtimox Eflornithine Combination Therapy (NECT) in T. b. gambiense second stage sleeping sickness patients in the Democratic Republic of Congo: Report from a field study, PLOS Neglected Tropical Diseases

-Prescription of concomitant medications in patients treated with Nifurtimox Eflornithine Combination Therapy (NECT) for T.b. gambiense second stage sleeping sickness in the Democratic Republic of the Congo.
-PLOS Neglected Tropical Diseases, January 2020
+- 27 January 2020 - Prescription of concomitant medications in patients treated with Nifurtimox Eflornithine Combination Therapy (NECT) for T.b. gambiense second stage sleeping sickness in the Democratic Republic of the Congo, PLOS Neglected Tropical Diseases

-Treatment options for second-stage gambiense human African trypanosomiasis.
-Expert Review of Anti-infective Therapy, September 2014
+- 10 September 2014 - Treatment options for second-stage gambiense human African trypanosomiasis, Expert Review of Anti-infective Therapy

 Nifurtimox-eflornithine combination therapy for second-stage gambiense human African trypanosomiasis: Médecins Sans Frontières experience in the Democratic Republic of the Congo.
 Clinical Infectious Diseases, January 2013